fhiso/legacy-format/media-type-spec.md

 - UTF-32LE, UTF-32BE, UTF-16LE, UTF-16BE

-    Detected either by a leading byte-order mark or by by consulting the first four bytes of the file:
+    Detected either by a leading byte-order mark or by consulting the first four bytes of the file:

     | first 4 bytes | encoding |
     |---------------|----------|